c3kay/hoyolab-rss-feeds/README.md

 hoyolab-rss-feeds -c path/to/config.toml
 ```

-### Module

-It is also possible to generate the feeds via code:
+It is also possible to generate the feeds directly in your Python code:

 ```python
 from pathlib import Path